up

 Environment and Natural Resources

-The County Executive will seek $12.2 million in State grant funding for retrofits of stormwater management facilities, stormwater management facility major structure repairs, and for stream valley improvements.
-The County Executive also will use State Water Quality Revolving Loan funds to replace Water Quality Protection Bonds as the primary source of funding for the Stormwater Management program.
+The County Executive will seek $18 million in State grant funding for retrofits of stormwater management facilities, stormwater management facility major structure repairs, and for stream valley improvements.
+The County Executive also will pursue the award of State Water Quality Revolving Loan funds, which would replace Water Quality Protection Bonds as the primary source of funding for the Stormwater Management program.

 Other State-Funded Projects

-Various State Bond Bills for non-Montgomery County Government groups, nonprofits, and "outside" agencies located within Montgomery County were funded in FY22.
-Most of these projects did not require County funds, although some County support was appropriated in the Montgomery County FY22 Operating and Capital budgets.
+Various State Bond Bills for non-Montgomery County Government groups, nonprofits, and "outside" agencies located within Montgomery County were funded in FY18.
+Most of these projects did not require County funds, although some County support was appropriated in the Montgomery County FY18 Operating and Capital budgets.
 Additional projects are being evaluated for a series of State Bond Bills for the next legislative session.